lauriahlfors/monad-goldrush/README.md

-# Monad Goldrush: 2024 Trainee Application
+# Monad Goldrush: 2024 Trainee Application.

 A client application to control the Goldrush game.